 There are two types of intervention orders:

 If the intervention order is a part of a family law dispute, then your family lawyer can assist you in the application or defend you in court.
 It is best for them to understand all the circumstances surrounding the details of your case.
+We can also assist with intervention orders for other disputes such as neighbour disputes.

 Getting the right legal advice from an experienced intervention order lawyer is crucially important to make the process much simpler and less stressful.
 It is important to engage an experienced lawyer to represent you whether you are applying or have received a summons for an intervention order.